HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ```

 ## 6. Use pyXspec to load, fit, and plot a spectrum
 The next step is to load the spectrum into `pyXspec`.
-You can switch to your terminal and use `xspec` there, or follow our example and use the `pyXspec` interface.
+You could switch to your terminal and use `xspec` in the command line, or you could follow our example and use the `pyXspec` interface.

 ```{code-cell} python
 os.chdir(f"{WORK_DIR}/{OBS_ID}_p/spec")